menu

 Another notable thing is that Trego is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Trego’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

-Overall, Trego’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Trego’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 As is often the case in a small town, Trego doesn't have a public transportation system that people use for their commute.